 When I was a kid my favorite restaurant was McDonald’s.
 When I saw a t.v. spot for the latest Happy Meal toy, there was nothing doing until I got one.
 In time I had to decide between the Happy Meal and the Big Mac.
 All through high school and into college McDonald’s was still my favorite, but during my college years I was introduced to Applebee’s.
 I had a couple of friends that worked there at different times, and eventually I came to know pretty much everyone at our local restaurant on a first name basis.
 At a different time in our life, my wife and I ate out just about every night and wound up at Applebee’s even if it was just for desert or to see our friends there.
 We moved away, grew up a little bit, and now live about 45 minutes away from the nearest one.
 Ruby Tuesday is now our favorite place to eat out.
 We save it for special occasions, but their salad bar can’t be beat.
 I’m a big fan of the bleu cheese crumbles.
 We love Ruby Tuesday.

 Tomorrow is Valentine’s Day, and I’m asking the question “Who loves you?”
-I can say I love Ruby Tuesday, but we all know that don’t love any building, food or television program the way I love my wife, my child or God.
+I can say I love Ruby Tuesday, but that doesn’t mean I love any building, food or television program the way I love my wife, my child or God.
 I love to blog, but there are limits to what I would do for my blog.
 For my family, I would do anything humanly possible and in desperate times with God’s help perhaps some things that are not.
 So what’s the difference really?

 One problem lies with the English language.
 The Angle-Saxons were speaking Old English when the Normans arrived speaking French, and the English language has been messed up ever since.
 (Teaching history is my day job.)
 We mean different things when using the word love in a sentence.
 “I love the Atlanta Braves” and “I love you mommy” do not convey the same emotion.
 The Greek language, which the New Testament was originally written in, had multiple words which we translated as love.
 The only way to truly understand what the New Testament writers meant is to learn something of the words they were using.